Aarilirunthu Arubathu Varai: Plot

 He is now 60 years old and he doesn't reject them, he knows though, that it was his wife who was there for him through the hard times.
 Santhanam's children leave for USA to pursue their higher education thanks to Cho who managed his finances and the press they started with Santhanam bringing in the creative input.
 The movie ends with Santhanam dying in a chair looking at his wife's photo and thinking about the opportunistic behaviour of his siblings and the meaninglessness of life.

 Production

-The success of Rajinikanth's previous film, Bhuvana Oru Kelvi Kuri encouraged the director, S. P. Muthuraman, to cast Rajinikanth in a melodramatic, sacrificial role in Aarilirunthu Arubathu Varai.
-The film was originally offered to Sivakumar who refused.
-While making the film, Rajinikanth had misgivings whether the audience would accept him in such a melodrama since he had been an entertainer till then.
-However, Muthuraman convinced him and showed him 5000 ft of the edited version; he was highly impressed, and then showed great involvement in its making.
+During production, Rajinikanth had misgivings whether the audience would accept him in such a melodrama since he had been an entertainer till then.
+However, S. P. Muthuraman convinced him and showed him 5000 ft of the edited version; he was highly impressed, and then showed great involvement in its making.
 Rajinikanth and Muthuraman had differences of opinion every day during the film's shooting, and Panchu Arunachalam used to interfere frequently and tell Rajinikanth to listen to the director.
 The make-up for Rajinikanth was done by R. Sundaramoorthy and according to him, the old look of Rajinikanth was influenced by Leo Tolstoy.
 The filming began at AVM Studios with scenes of Rajinikanth and Jaya being shot.

-Themes and influences

-The story explores the burden of responsibility and the quiet tragedy of self-sacrifice through Santhanam, a working-class man who gives up his entire life to support his ungrateful family.
-Drawing from the emotional realism of K. Balachander and Balu Mahendra, the narrative critiques the idealization of family, exposing it as both a source of strength and betrayal.
-Echoing themes from Pather Panchali, Veedu, and Samsaram Adhu Minsaram, it portrays how familial duty becomes a moral trap, especially for the eldest son in Indian households.
-Santhanam’s devotion to his siblings is repaid with opportunism, while his wife Lakshmi stands as the only true partner, her silent love and tragic death embodying the depth of domestic sacrifice reminiscent of characters from Chemmeen and Charulata.
-His late-life success as a novelist highlights the hollowness of delayed recognition, touching on the existential themes found in realist cinema like Bicycle Thieves.
-Ultimately, the story is a powerful commentary on the meaninglessness of success without love, the emotional cost of duty, and the loneliness that shadows unacknowledged greatness.